 5) What does a caliph do, exactly?

-Originally, the caliph was the person who took over Mohammed's (1) rule over the unified Islamic state and (2) responsibility for all Muslims.
+Originally, the caliph was the person who took over Mohammed's two earthly responsibilities: (1) rule over the unified Islamic state and (2) responsibility for all Muslims.
 Over the next seven hundred years, Mohammed's memory obviously faded, but those remained the two defining responsibilities: rule over a unified Islamic state and bear responsibility for the community of all Muslims, or the ummah.

 Over the caliphate's growth and centuries of history, being the caliph started to be more about empire-running and less about religion.
 But, at least symbolically, the caliph was supposed to be both the head of state and the top divine representative on earth, sort of like a Roman emperor and a pope at the same time.
 When the Abbasid Caliphate broke apart and dissolved in the 1100s and 1200s, that role ended.